am-vishal/randomsoulwrites/README.md

 **This is the only inferred part of the asset.** If the original logo file (PNG / Illustrator / Canva export) ever turns up, retrace from that and the question disappears.

+### Known caveat — barb detail ceiling

+The feather occupies roughly 90×80 pixels in the source screenshot.
+Some barb separations are a single pixel wide and already half-blurred by the avatar downscale.
+The light trace recovers what is present; the original has slightly finer serrations along the upper edge than 90px can hold.
+Adding more would mean redrawing the feather, which is out of scope.
+Only a higher-resolution source fixes this.

 ### Why the logo lives in two files